-The set of all sound WF-nets is denoted $\mathcal{W}$ .
-The first requirement states that a sound WF-net is safe.
+The set of all (strongly) sound WF-nets is denoted W. The first requirement states that a sound WF-net is safe.
 The second requirement states that the moment a token is put in place o all the other places should be empty, which corresponds to the termination of a workflow instance (i.e., a case) without leaving dangling references.
 The third requirement states that starting from the initial marking [i], i.e., activation of the case, it is always possible to reach the marking with one token in place o, which means that it is always feasible to terminate successfully.
-The last requirement, which states that there are no dead transitions, corresponds to the requirement that for each transition there is an execution sequence activating this transition.
+If a WF-net meets these three requirements, it is weakly sound.
+The fourth requirement, which states that there are no dead transitions, corresponds to the requirement that for each transition there is an execution sequence activating this transition.
+Any weakly sound WF-net is strongly sound if this fourth requirement is met.